This course, new for 2021, has been designed with employers to give you the ideal start to a career in the construction industry.

 Students who do not pass all elements of their T Level will get a T Level statement of achievement which will show the elements they have completed.

-5 GCSEs at grade 4 (C) or above including Maths and English.
+To study on this course you'll need to have 5 GCSEs at grade 4 - 9 (C) or above including Maths, English Language and Science.

 You'll learn from members of staff who are not only qualified to teach the relevant subject areas and modules, but have real relevant industrial experience.
 This means you'll have access to the technical expertise and professional practice needed to learn the skills employers will look for when you enter the workplace.